VLCTechHub/publisher-browser-extension/README.md

-# VLCTechHub Publisher Chrome Addon for Meetup pages
+# VLCTechHub Chrome Extension

+VLCTechHun Chrome extension to publish events from the browser.
+Currently, only events from Meetup pages are supported.

 ## How to use it